lajohnston/smslib/docs/tilemap.md

 tilemap.loadBCRowBytes  ; or, load BC with the value (for use with ldi)
 ```

-You will need a routine that sends the row data to the buffer from left to right.
+You will need a routine that writes the row data to the buffer from left to right.
 If copying uncompressed data you would just need to point HL to the left-most visible column and use `ldir` to copy the bytes until BC is 0.

 ### Updating VRAM